It can be helpful to think of your credit scores as a pie that represents your financial well-being.

 What is a soft search?

 Soft credit checks typically occur when a person or company reviews your credit as part of a background check.
 This may occur, for example, when a credit card provider checks your credit to see if you qualify for certain credit card offers.
-Your employer might also run a soft search before hiring you.
+Your employer might also run a soft search before hiring you, to confirm your identity.

 Since soft searches aren’t connected to a specific application for new credit, soft searches (unlike hard searches) won’t affect your credit scores.